uvzen/ReVanced-bash-builder/README.md

-# About:
+# About ReVanced bash builder:

-A simple bash script written by me that I wrote for myself but figured I would share.
+A simple bash script written by me that I wrote for myself and placed here so that I can download updates whenever I want.

+#### <ins>This script doesn't have the option to exclude and include specific patches</ins>, because they can be turned on or off in ReVanced settings.

 # Requirements: